roboflow/inference/docs/inference_helpers/inference_sdk.md

     There may be some clients that would like to remain previous settings to potentially improve speed ( when internet connection is a bottleneck and large images are submitted despite small model input size).

+### Configuration of Workflows execution

+- `profiling_directory`: parameter specify the location where Workflows profiler traces are saved.
+By default, it is `./.inference_profiling` directory.

 ## FAQs